Here's What Men Need to Support Optimal Fertility and Health

 As a company committed to education and empowerment around perinatal health, we’ve primarily focused thus far on optimal health for women.
 But there’s more to the baby-making equation than the egg.
 That’s why we’re thrilled to be expanding our reach to educate and empower men to take control of their fertility and health during the preconception period and the demanding (but rewarding!) dad years that follow.

-As we introduce a line of products to support men’s fertility and optimal health, we’re digging into what men need when it comes to diet and lifestyle in order to thrive through the journey of starting and growing a family.
+We’re digging into what men need when it comes to diet and lifestyle in order to thrive through the journey of starting and growing a family.

 A Supportive Multivitamin

 We always advocate a real, whole food-based diet.
 However, the realities of our food system and the demands of daily life mean that many times, food alone just isn’t enough - especially when it comes to nutritionally-demanding life stages like conception and fatherhood!
 A supportive multivitamin helps ensure that you’re getting sufficient amounts of the key nutrients your body needs for optimal health and fertility.
 There are specific nutrients that support key aspects of men’s health, like hair health, energy, heart health, immunity, blood sugar balance, and fertility.
 Our Men’s Multi contains supportive doses of the following nutrients:

 - Selenium: Selenium can help boost sperm motility, has antioxidant properties, and also supports prostate health, thyroid health, and memory.
 Look for a supplement with 200mcg of L-Selenomethionine.